Primacin (Primaquine Phosphate)

 Primary Uses

-Primacin is used to treat vivax and ovale forms of malaria after an attack.
-It also helps in treating falciparum malaria.
-Your doctor may prescribe it for other reasons as well.
+It is primarily used to treat the vivax and ovale forms of malaria after an attack and to assist in the treatment of falciparum malaria.

 How It Works

-Primacin works by killing the malarial parasite at different stages of its life cycle, targeting parasites both in the blood and in the liver.
+Primacin works by killing the malaria parasite at various stages of its life cycle, both in the bloodstream and in the liver.

 How to Take Primacin